 We suggest getting your driveway resealed one year after you get it paved and every 2-4 years from then on.

 If you’re interested to learn about how to care for your new driveway, check out our Frequently Asked Questions!
-You can also call us at 315-589-8661 and chat with a live representative.
+You can also call us at 315-589-8661.
 We’d love to answer any questions!